kongo09/hass-onkyo-ng/README.md

 ## Note

+This integration is forked from https://github.com/kongo09/hass-onkyo-ng.

 This integration makes an effort to improve on the Home Assistant [core onkyo integration](https://www.home-assistant.io/integrations/onkyo/).
-It does this as part of HACS instead of HA core due to my laziness.
-You're welcome to take whatever useful bits and pieces you find here and bring it into the core integration.
-Goal in the end is for me to retire this custom integration at some point.
+It does this as part of HACS instead of HA core.
+The goal is that this could replace the core integration when stable enough.

 ## Install

 * Go to HACS -> Integrations
 * Click the three dots on the top right and select `Custom Repositories`
-* Enter `https://github.com/kongo09/hass-onkyo-ng.git` as repository, select the category `Integration` and click Add
+* Enter `https://github.com/dannytrigo/hass-onkyo-ng.git` as repository, select the category `Integration` and click Add
 * A new custom integration shows up for installation (Onkyo NG) - install it
 * Restart Home Assistant